spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ## Introduction

 This document describes the necessary steps for integrating online advertisements on desktop and mobile websites for Axel Springer.
 The delivery of ads utilizes a "One Call" function, which have to be included in the `<head>` part of the websites.
 This will receive the booked campaigns and will let them in the background for lately rendering.
 The Ad Placements are `<div>`'s which have to be placed in the wished position for the ad.
-All Advertisements can be managed via Appnexus.
+All Advertisements can be managed via Xandr.

 ## Overview